-The 19 Best Yoga Goals to Challenge and Grow Your Practice
+The 18 Best Yoga Goals to Challenge and Grow Your Practice

 When you set specific goals in your yoga practice, it becomes a journey of growth, not just physically, but mentally and emotionally too.
 Yoga is about challenging yourself in different ways, whether it’s mastering new poses, deepening your breathing techniques, or improving your overall balance.

 Setting measurable and attainable goals brings clarity and focus to your practice, ensuring that every session is purposeful and helps you progress.
-This article will explore the best yoga goals to push your limits and elevate your yoga journey, no matter your experience level.

 1. Improve flexibility